Speaking & Events

 February 20, 2017 @ 7:30 pm: The Blue Thread Saga

-Let’s look at Seven Stitches as part of the Blue Thread Saga and meet three Miriams from 1912, 1964, and 2059.
+Thanks to the lively group at Powell’s.
+We talked about Seven Stitches as part of the Blue Thread Saga and meet three Miriams from 1912, 1964, and 2059.
 For show and tell: a blue stuffed giraffe named Charles and the Oregon Resilience Plan for the upcoming earthquake.

 February 16, 2017 @ 7 pm: Seven Stitches Launch